City-of-Helsinki/kukkuu-ui/README.md

 ### kukkuu-ui

-Run `docker-compose up`, now the app should be running at `http://localhost:3000/`!
+Run `docker compose up`, now the app should be running at `http://localhost:3000/`!
-`docker-compose down` stops the container.
+`docker compose down` stops the container.

 OR